software-students-fall2022/git-workflow-practice-bxw201/README.md

 And so the takeaway that stuck with me is that I should be spending more time fostering my interest in what I study and less time grinding away at homework assignments at 2 AM.

 Anyway, if anybody wants to work on a project with me this semester, [hit me up](mailto:bxw201@nyu.edu)! :smile:

+## Hi, I'm Brandon Chen

+I agree with basically everything that was said in the article.
+I have heard from many others that your grades and school becomes trivial compared to other parts of your resume.
+Your interest and what you do with it goes further to prove your capabilities than a number.
+Grades in the long term don't matter but I liked the emphasis that not caring about grades isn't the same as getting bad grades.
+Good grades does help in getting your first experience/internship but your interest and what you do with your interest contributes the same if not more.
+Getting that 4.0 GPA looks nice but I would rather spend my efforts elsewhere, though I lost my chances at a 4.0 GPA years ago.
+Perhaps I don't need to fret over the test(s) I bombed in the past if they had no visible effect on my life right now.
+Finally, hit me up/add me on discord too cause I need friends :disappointed:.